 Exchange the positions of the two sets of counters in the least possible number of moves

 This problem invites you to build 3D shapes using two different triangles.
 Can you make the shapes from the pictures?

 Can you fit the tangram pieces into the outline of this telephone?

-Can you fit the tangram pieces into the outline of this junk?
+Can you fit the tangram pieces into the outline of Little Ming and Little Fung dancing?

-Can you fit the tangram pieces into the outline of this sports car?
+Can you fit the tangram pieces into the outline of this goat and giraffe?